snu-sf/promising-arm/README.md

 - `make`: quickly build without checking the proofs.

 - `./build.sh`: build with checking all the proofs.
-It will incrementally copy the development to `.build` subdirectory, and then build there.
+It will incrementally copy the development to `.build` sub-directory, and then build there.

 - Interactive Theorem Proving: use [ProofGeneral](https://proofgeneral.github.io/) or [CoqIDE](https://coq.inria.fr/download).
   Note that `make` creates `_CoqProject`, which is then used by ProofGeneral and CoqIDE.
 To use it: